SymfonyCasts/vue/sfcasts/ep2/client-validation.md

-# Client Validation
+# Client-Side Validation

-Coming soon...

-Head back to you to the now empty cart and let's add a sofa to it.
-Perfect.
+Click to go back view the shopping cart... which is now empty.
+We're not done shopping!
+Add another inflatable sofa to it.
+Awesome!

-Server-side validation is a must.
-We can't have API end points that allow any data and we've handled that nicely.
-Yay.
-Client side validation in JavaScript is optional.
+Server-side validation is a *must*: we can't have API end points that allow *any* data.
+And we've handled that nicely.
+Go us!

-It requires extra work to get done, but can make your form even nicer.
-So let's add some, we'll keep it simple on blur of a field.
-So when we leave a field, if that field is empty, we'll immediately add a validation.
-Start by a new method.
-Start inside of our start inside of our checkout form components down and methods.
-Let's add a new method.
-So this is `methods` right here.
-Let's add a new method called [inaudible] `validateField()` I'll paste in the start of it.
+*Client-side* validation in JavaScript is optional.
+It requires extra work, but it can make your form *even* nicer to use.
+So let's add some!
+We'll keep it simple: on "blur" of a field - so when we *leave* a field - if that field is empty, we'll immediately show a validation error.

-This simply has a little object here containing the validation messages that will be used for each field.
-If that field is blank, before we add the real logic to this method, let's call this on a blur of each field.
-So I'll head to the top and I will add, `@blur="validateField"`, but wait, won't work.
-This is a custom component, not a normal input.
-Okay.
-No problem.
-Go in to `form-input`.
-And on the actual `<input>` itself, let's add `@blur=""` and then we'll just emit that same `blur` event from here and pass it the same event data for basically propagating that event up to, uh, ops so that we can listen to it.
-All right now, back in the next view, I'll copy that `@blur` and we will have to repeat this just on each of our six fields.

-All right.
-That should work back in the method.
-Here we go.
-Here's the plans.
-Okay.
+Start inside of our checkout form component... down in `methods`.
+Add a new one called `validateField()`.
+I'll paste in the start of it: a n object that contains the validation messages that should be used for each field if that field is blank.

+# Listening to blur on a Custom Component

+Before we add the real logic to this method, let's call this "on blur" of each field.
+Easy!
+Head up to the template and add `@blur="validateField"`.

+Except... bah!
+That won't work!
+This is a custom *component*, not a normal form element.

+Okay, don't panic.
+Go into `form-input.vue`.
+And on the actual `<input>` element, add `@blur=""`... and then we'll just emit that same `blur` event from here... and pass it the same event data.

+We're basically propagating that event up so that our parent component can listen to it.

+Back in `index.vue`, now that this *should* work, copy the `@blur` and repeat this on each of the six fields... super fast.

+## Filling in the Validation Logic

-We're going to read the `id` attribute of whatever input was just blur and use that to see if the form and data for that field is empty, which is basically a way for us to check to see if that field is empty.
-If it is, we'll add a new item to the `validationErrors`, uh, data.
-So first thing we're gonna need is the event object.
+Ok!
+Head back down in `validateField()`... here it is.
+The plan is: read the `id` attribute of whatever input was just blurred, use that to see if the form data for that field is empty and, if it is, add a new item to the `validationErrors` data.

-That's going to help us get the `id` of the input that was just blurred.
-And then down here, we can say `const validationField = event.target.id`.
-So that's gonna be something like `customerName` or `customerEmail`, very simply, if not `this.form[validationField]`, then we know that that field is empty because remember this is going to hold the data for that field.
+To read the `id` attribute, we need the `event` argument.
+Then, down here, we can say `const validationField = event.target.id` - so that will be something like `customerName` or `customerEmail`.
+Then, if not `this.form[validationField]`, then we know that that field is empty.
+Add a validation error with `this.validationErrors[validationField] =` `validationMessages[validationField]`.

-So if there's nothing there and we know the field is empty and we want to add a validation error to do that, we'll say `this.validationErrors[validationField] =`.
-And we'll use our little map up here to get the correct one.
-So `validationMessages[validationField]`, make sense.
-And then I'm also going to add an here in case the user just went back and filled something in and then blurred, if there was already an error before and now there shouldn't be one we'll remove it, which we're actually going to delete it.
-So we'll say `delete this.validationErrors[validationField]`.
-The reason I'm using `delete` and not equals null is that's just the way that our `validationErrors` object works right now.
-You actually, it starts as an empty object and we only put things into it when they have errors, you can see at the beginning of on submit, we reset it back to an empty object.
+Oh, and don't forget an `else`: in case the user just went *back* and filled something in... and then blurred.
+If there was already an error before, now we need to *remove* it.
+Do that with `delete this.validationErrors[validationField]`.

+The reason I'm using `delete` and not equals null is... well... that's just the way that our `validationErrors` object works right now.
+It starts as an empty object and we only put things into it *when* they have an error.
+We even reset it *back* to an empty object on submit.
+This *will* actually cause a "reactivity" problem... which we'll explore in a few minutes.

-So down here, if it's not there anymore, we will delete that, uh, property from the object altogether.
-By the way, there are some view libraries to help with validation, like view the date.
-You can totally check these out.
-They make adding a lot of complex validation rules, a lot easier and cleaner right now.
-We're just checking to see if the field is blank, but you're still basically doing the same thing.
-You're storing the errors for a field somewhere like `validationErrors`.
-Then using that when you render to display the heirs anyways, let's try it head over.
-Click checkout to go the field, click in the name, field and hit tap.
-Oh, uh Hmm.
+By the way, there *are* some Vue libraries to help with validation, like Vuelidate.
+You can *totally* check these out.
+They make adding a lot of complex validation rules a lot easier and cleaner.
+Right now, we're just checking to see if the field is blank.
+But even with something like Vuelidate, you're still *basically* doing the same thing: you're storing the errors for a field somewhere like `validationErrors` and then using that when you render to display the error.

+*Anyways*, let's test this thing!
+Find your browser, click "Check Out", click int the name field... and hit tab.
+Huh.
 Nothing happened.
-Uh, let's go check out the view dev tools of the `CheckoutForm`.
-Go down to my `validationErrors` And yeah, look, it actually says I have two validation errors for name and email, the two fields that I've blurred.
+Go check out the Vue dev tools, find `CheckoutForm`... then down to `validationErrors`.
+Yea, it says that we *do* have two validation errors for `name` and `email`: the two fields we blurred.

-So the data is right, but it's not rendering on the form.
-I want to see something even weirder, go into one of the other boxes and type something.
-Boom.
-As soon as we do the error messages show up.
-So this is super weird.
-You don't actually see any errors, any changes unless you modify a field.
-So what the heck is going on the short answer is that we accidentally removed reactivity on the `validationErrors` data.
+So the *data* is right.... but it's not rendering the form.
+Want to see something even weirder?
+Go into one of the other boxes and type something.
+Boom!
+As soon as we do, the error messages show up!
+We don't see any errors until we modify a field.

-That's a fancy way of saying that when we change a value on validation, errors view, doesn't realize that it needs to rerender.
-So the data is being stored correctly, but it doesn't actually reflect on here until view re runners for a different reason, like us changing the data on one of the fields.
-So let's talk more about this next and how to fix it.
+What the heck is going on?
+The short answer is that we accidentally removed *reactivity* from the `validationErrors` data.
+That's a fancy way of saying that when we change a value on `validationErrors`, Vue does *not* realize that it needs to re-render.
+So the data *is* being stored correctly... but it doesn't reflect on the page until Vue re-renders for a different reason, like us changing some of the form data.

+Next: let's explore this deeper... and fix it!